addydevelopment/coming-soon/README.md

 # Coming Soon

 This page is a coming soon page for a placeholder website.
-It is designed to inform visitors that the site is under construction and will be available soon.
+It is intended as a placeholder while building project or infrastructure.

 ### Usage